siddu7999/CS5293SP23_project-1/README.md

 os (import os)
 glob (import glob)
 #How to install:
-pipenv install nltk (To install the Natural Language Toolkit (NLTK) package within a pipenv virtual environment.) sudo apt install python3-nltk pipenv install commonregex (used to install the CommonRegex package within a pipenv virtual environment).
+To create a new directory and open that directory : "mkdir my_project" and "cd my_project" To get the project into instance from github : git clone "link to the repository" pipenv shell pipenv install nltk (To install the Natural Language Toolkit (NLTK) package within a pipenv virtual environment.) sudo apt install python3-nltk pipenv install commonregex (used to install the CommonRegex package within a pipenv virtual environment).